BTAG16/Contact-Manager/README.md

 # Contact-Manager
 A Contact Manager web application built with WebSharper and F#.
 Users can input, view, edit, and delete their contact information.
+You can preview the site here : https://btag16.github.io/Contact-Manager/

 ## Features